 How today’s top-producers are succeeding

-Last Friday I sat down with my friend Mike and caught up on his recent fly fishing exploits in Shasta Lake, California.
+Last fishing season I sat down with my friend Mike and caught up on his recent fly fishing exploits in Shasta Lake, California.
 As an experienced fisherman, he related to me how he adjusted his typical techniques due to the rapidly-rising waters in the reservoir after several weeks of heavy rain and snowfall.
 The water was brown in several spots obscuring the fish below the surface, the currents had changed, and small inlets disappeared.
 Basically, he had to reinvent his approach in a rapidly-changing environment.
 His flexibility paid off with over 20 fish caught and released.

 Mike’s technique is specific and targeted.
-The opposite approach is drift netting, which hangs several large net curtains under the water’s surface catching nearly everything in its path- often entangling smaller fish which must be thrown back.
+The opposite approach is drift netting, which hangs several large net curtains under the water’s surface catching nearly everything in its path- often entangling smaller fish that must be thrown back.

 While it is easy to lament the decline in homeowners taking a reverse mortgage, the more intriguing question is how do a handful of HECM professionals succeed in today’s marketplace?
 Here are just a few of the ways today’s top-producers tell us they attracting and closing qualified homeowners.